hermangroup/docs/introduction/how-to-buy.rst

   ShapeShift allows users to directly exchange one crypto asset for another, albeit with a higher markup than most exchanges.
-ShapeShift supports Dash and over 70 other cryptocurrencies.
+ShapeShift supports Historia and over 70 other cryptocurrencies.

 ChangeHero
   .. image:: exchanges/changehero.png